jrsmith3/tec/README.md

-electrode - Richardson-Dushman emission simulator.
+electrode - Simulator of thermoelectron emission from an electrode.